FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 The differences were relatively small compared with the much larger difference observed between activated and non-activated users.

-Therefore, MBTI familiarity is treated as a useful segmentation variable rather than evidence that MBTI familiarity itself causes higher retention.
+Therefore, MBTI familiarity is treated as a segmentation variable rather than evidence that MBTI familiarity itself causes higher retention.

 ---